d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ### Marginalization

-Bayes' theorem is very useful if we want to infer one thing from the other, say cause and effect, but we only know the properties in the reverse direction.
+Bayes' theorem is very useful if we want to infer one thing from the other, say cause and effect, but we only know the properties in the reverse direction, as we will see later in this section.
 One important operation that we need, to make this work, is *marginalization*.
 It is the operation of determining $P(B)$ from $P(A,B)$.
-We can see that the probability of seeing $B$ amounts to accounting for all possible choices of $A$ and aggregating the joint probabilities over all of them:
+We can see that the probability of $B$ amounts to accounting for all possible choices of $A$ and aggregating the joint probabilities over all of them:

 $$P(B) = \sum_{A} P(A,B),$$

-which is also called the *sum rule*.
+which is also known as the *sum rule*.
+The probability or distribution as a result of marginalization is called a *marginal probability* or a *marginal distribution*.

 ### Independence